top of page

 What Liberalism Really Means

-That’s the America I believe in.
+That is the America I believe in.

-That’s the Arkansas I’m working for.
+That is the Arkansas I am working for.

 With respect for all Arkansans,